Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 For many parameter values, our reaction-diffusion system is not very interesting.
 For example, the following animation is produced when using parameter rates in CellBlender of *f* = 1000 and *k* = 500,000.
 It shows that if the kill rate is too high, then the *B* particles will die out more quickly than they can be replenished by the reaction with *A* particles, and so only *A* particles will be left.
 In this animation, *A* particles have been colored green, and *B* particles have been colored red.

-**Note:** Some of the videos in this section are short because they are very computationally intensive to generate due to the number of particles simulated.
-{: .notice--warning}

 {% include video id="MOO0fmwoz7E" provider="youtube" %}

 On the other hand, if *f* is too high, then the increased feed rate will cause an increase in the concentration of *A* particles.
 However, the increased concentration of *A* particles will also cause more interactions between *A* particles and pairs of *B* particles, and so we will see an explosion in the number of predators.
 The following simulation has the parameters *f* = 1,000,000 and *k* = 100,000.